History of St. Leo Catholic School

 St. Leo Catholic School Today

-St. Leo Catholic School offers a strong Catholic-based education with an excellent academic program for Kindergarten through eighth grade.
+St. Leo Catholic School offers a strong Catholic-based education with an excellent academic program for Pre-kindergarten through eighth grade.
 The school community strongly advocates caring, sharing and doing for others to foster in young people a sense of positive self-worth, responsibility and accomplishment that benefit the community.
 Parents are to participate in a broad range of activities that support the school.